 2. Each proposal must include: current value, proposed value,

-expected impact, and supporting evidence count
+expected impact, supporting evidence count

-5. Maximum 3 proposals per week to avoid instability
+5. Hard cap: 3 proposals per cycle

 OUTPUT FORMAT: